0121 456 7930

 How to Prepare for Breast Reduction

-Breast reduction surgery is usually performed under general anaesthesia in a hospital or outpatient surgical centre.
+Breast reduction surgery is usually performed under twilight anaesthesia at Kat & Co in our day-case surgical theatre.
 The exact method can vary depending on your needs, but the main goal is to reduce breast size while improving shape and proportion.

 During the procedure: